AndreSouzaAbreu/docker-webproxy/README.md

 # DOCKER WEBPROXY

-This is a fork of [docker-compose-letsencrypt-nginx-proxy](https://github.com/evertramos/.docker-compose-letsencrypt-nginx-proxy-companion).
+This is a fork of [docker-compose-letsencrypt-nginx-proxy](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion).
+Basically, this is a proxy container that redirect incoming requests to the desirable container.
+It makes very easy to deploy multiple containers on the same machine without having conflicts of usage of the host's ports.

 ## Set up